 Surfers ear ( otherwise known as "exostoses") is a condition where the ear canal is narrowed by bone which grows slowly in the ear canal over a long period of time.
 The bone grows in lumps, which form bulges, behind which water may be trapped.
 The new bone growth is stimulated by exposure to cold water and cold air.
 Surfers ear is therefore common in New Zealand, the West Coast of the U.S. and the Coast of Australia.

-Given enough time and enough cold exposure, the bony lumps (known as exostoses) may eventually completely close the ear canal off.
+Given enough time and enough cold exposure, the bony lumps (known as exostoses) eventually completely close the ear canal off, resulting in hearing loss and persisting infection.

 Water gets stuck in the ear-those affected may need to shake their heads or hop vigorously to clear the ear canals